KarenaLab/ToolBox/Rules/README.md

 import matplotlib.pyplot as plt

 from personal_tools import * 			# Avoid wild cards import.
 ```

 #### Rules - Data Science
-1. All information traffic and store by numpy,
+1. All information traffic and storage by numpy,
 2. Results and metrics as namedtuple or dictionary,
 3.